openalloc/SwiftTabler/README.md

 ## Tabler Views

-_Tabler_ offers eighteen (18) views from which you can choose.
+_Tabler_ offers twenty-one (21) variants of table views from which you can choose.
 They break down along the following lines:

+* View - the name of the variant View
 * Type - each of the three table types differ in how they render:
   * **List** - based on `List`
   * **Stack** - based on `ScrollView`/`LazyVStack`